 Your WebPagetest API Key: Your WebPageTestAPI key goes here.
 It's required to run the speed analysis tool.

-First, you go to WP Speed of Light > Configuration > Import/Export tab.
-Then you can import/export configuration to a json or a xml file.
+First, you go to WP Speed of Light > Speed optimization > Configuration > Import/Export tab.
+Then you can import/export configuration to a json or an XML file.